 Where to Buy 16mm CIR Film Guillotine, Neutaper Editing Splicers for Sale?

-For years, movie editors have been using film splicers to physically cut and join film strips to create their motion picture stories.
-Even though digital editing computer systems currently dominate the industry, traditional editors still enjoy splicing their movies together in a classic way especially when it comes to 16mm independent movies and student films.
+For many decades, movie editors have been using film splicers to physically cut and join film strips to create their motion picture stories.
+Even though digital editing computer systems currently dominate the industry, filmmakers still enjoy splicing their movies together in a classic way especially when it comes to 16mm independent movies and student films.
 Here you can find the best deals on mint condition CIR Guillotine, Neutaper, or Rivas edit tape splicers for picture and sound.
-Most of these film edit splicers are in 16mm format but some are available in 8mm and 35mm for cutting motion picture film.
+Most of these films edit splicers are in 16mm format but some are available in 8mm and 35mm for cutting motion picture film.

 This 16 mm film splicer made by Neumade uses nonperforated NP tape in rolls to splice together your film during editing.
 Pull the tape over the film, press the handle, and a perfect perforated splice is formed.
 Flip the film over to do the other side..and the splice is done.
 Does a straight cut on the frame line splice.
 A very popular quality tape splicer for 16mm motion picture film.
 Mint condition Neumade movie splicers list over $600.
 No other brand of 16mm guillotine film splicer comes close to the quality and ruggedness of the Neutaper.
 This 16SS model will also do standard 8mm film splicing.
 Splice the standard 8mm film as usual.
 This leaves a fold-over tab.
 Then re-perf the 8mm holes using the Neutaper.
 A fast standard 8mm splice in 3 steps.